 '''

 packets:

 Profiling can be disabled here, but it will still have a

 performance impact if compiled in.

+enabled: yes

 #this option is enabled by default

-enabled: yes
+#name of the file in which packet

 filename: packet_stats.log

-#name of the file in which packet

 →profiling information will be

 #stored.

 append: yes

 #If set to yes, new packet profiling

-\rightarrow information will be added to the
+→information will be added to the

 #information that was saved last in

-\rightarrowthe file.
+→the file.

 per packet csv output

 csv:

 Output can be disabled here, but it will still have a

 performance impact if compiled in.

+#the sending of packet output to a csv-

 enabled: no

-#the sending of packet output to a csv-

 \rightarrow file is by default disabled.

 filename: packet_stats.csv

-#name of the file in which csv packet
+#name of the file in which csv packet.

 →profiling information will be

 #stored

 '''